Nasrin-Sohrabi/Nasrin-Sohrabi.github.io/_pages/about.md

 <span style="font-size:20px;">Research topics/projects:</span>
 ======

- * My primary research interests lie in the realms of <span style="font-weight:bold">systems security and scalability/performance</span>, particularly in:
+ * Primary research interests lie in the realms of <span style="font-weight:bold">systems security and scalability/performance</span>, particularly in:

      * Systems security, including decentralised and cloud/edge-based systems, with a focus on <span style="font-weight:bold">anomaly detection</span>.
      * Enhancing the <span style="font-weight:bold">reliability, scalability, and performance of large-scale distributed systems</span>, with an emphasis on <span style="font-weight:bold">fault tolerance</span> in various systems (such as stream processing) and consensus algorithms in different environments (such as blockchain systems).

- * My Current research topics/projects:
+ * Current research topics/projects:

       * CRC-P Project: Fraud detection within digital payment systems, more specifically cryptocurreny transactions.
 Our project aims to create develop a digital platform consisting of novel anti-fraud and anti-money laundering techniques, to align Crypto transactions with traditional payment options such as credit cards.

       * Cryptocurrency scams: the goal is to understand how the scams work, how to detect them, and scammers's tactics.

-      * Distributed Systems Scalabilities/Performance: The project aims to improve the scalability and performance of distributed systems.
+      * Distributed Systems Scalability/Performance: The project aims to improve the scalability and performance of distributed systems.
 We focus on developing a new consensus algorithm that can be used in distributed systems to improve their performance and scalability.

 <span style="font-size:20px;">Prospective students</span>
 ======
- I am always on the lookout for graduate and undergraduate students who possess a strong background in system security and performance/scalability.
+ I am on the lookout for graduate and undergraduate students who possess a strong background in system security and performance/scalability.
 If you're passionate about system research, feel free to email me your CV.